Ottermad/ottermad.github.io/_posts/2023-08-13-QC-Course-Maps.md

 Then A is the domain and B is the codomain

 The range of a function is the set of all the outputs of a function.
-This sounds very similar to the codomain but it is different.
+This sounds very similar to the codomain but it is slightly different.
 To see this let's look at an example.
 If we have the following map:

 $$g : \mathbb{Z} \rightarrow \mathbb{Z}$$